sailokesh-hub/Micro-Instagram-Backend/README.md

        npm start

- **Access the application: Open your browser and navigate to http://localhost:3001.**
+ **Access the application: Open your browser and navigate to http://localhost:3001/api/. if you see Server Running message in browser then server started succufully.**

 ## API Endpoints